On the Structure of Information: Conclusion

 where, $\phi:\mathcal X\to \mathbb R$ is a given convex and differentiable function on $\mathcal X$, and $\langle \cdot,\cdot\rangle$ denotes the Euclidean inner product on $\mathcal X$.
 Bregman losses can also be defined on function spaces where ordinary derivatives are not defined, for example by making use of Fréchet derivatives \cite{Frigyik2008}, or by using so-called subgradients $\phi'$ of the convex functions $\phi$ \cite{Ovcharov2018}, which are (generally non-unique) mappings $\phi'$ from the underlying space to its algebraic dual such that $\phi(x)\geq \langle \phi'(y), x-y\rangle + \phi(y)$, where $\langle \cdot,\cdot\rangle$ denotes the corresponding dual pairing.
 For example, if the underlying space consists of probability measures $p$, then one can use integrable functions as dual and the dual pairing is given by $\langle f,p\rangle = \int f dp$.
 The inner product in \eqref{eq:bregmandivergence} is then replaced by the dual pairing and the gradient by a subgradient, see Equation \eqref{def:bregman_divergence} in Appendix \ref{app:bregman}.

 Many loss functions that appear in the literature can be represented as Bregman divergences, see for example Table 1 in \cite{Banerjee2005b} or the examples in \cite{Ovcharov2018}.
-As a special case, the square error is generated by $\phi(x) = \|x\|^2$.
+The basic example of a Bregman loss is the square error, which is generated by $\phi(x) = \|x\|^2$.
 Bregman divergences are tied to conditional expectations, as they are the only loss functions \cite{Banerjee2005a} that fulfill